COVID-19 Update: Maryland and Virginia Institute Stay-at-Home Orders

 Joe is praised by clients, co-counsel and colleagues for his collaborative approach and ability to bring out the best work from the team.

 Areas of Focus

 Class Actions.
 Joe has extensive class action expertise representing employers in retail, technology and manufacturing including Sears, International Paper, Juniper Networks and Home Depot.
-He has repeatedly defeated class certification in wage-and-hour class actions for Sears.
-And in 2014, he persuaded two federal courts to reject the California Supreme Court's Iskanian decision and compel individual arbitration of representative PAGA claims.
+He repeatedly defeated class certification in wage-and-hour class actions for Sears.
+And he persuaded two federal courts to reject the California Supreme Court's Iskanian decision and compel individual arbitration of representative PAGA claims.

 Individual Claims.
 Joe has successfully defended employers such as Microsoft, Twitter, Genentech, and NVIDIA in high-visibility matters, frequently obtaining summary judgment or substantial summary adjudication.

 ERISA & Benefits Litigation.
 Joe has litigated various ERISA and state law benefits claims for plans and sponsors including Oracle, Robert Half International, PricewaterhouseCoopers, and the University of California.
-Joe has special expertise in change-in-control severance claims, including defending Oracle in numerous ERISA arbitrations regarding change-in-control severance plans in which employees sought change-in-control benefits after Oracle acquired Siebel Systems.
+Joe has special expertise in pension benefit and change-in-control severance claims, including defending Oracle in numerous ERISA arbitrations regarding change-in-control severance plans in which employees sought change-in-control benefits after Oracle acquired Siebel Systems.

 Fortune 10 Technology Company.
 Joe has represented this employer for 20+ years and successfully defended various single-plaintiff and class action cases.

 University of California.
 Joe represented the Regents of the University of California in a pension benefit class action and obtained summary adjudication on all class claims, then won at trial on the remaining individual claims.